palaa159/Docs/README.md

-NOTE: This repo is being migrated to https://github.com/OpenBCI/Documentation for better Markdown (.md) support.
+NOTE: This repo has been migrated to https://github.com/OpenBCI/Documentation for better Markdown (.md) support.

 ## OpenBCI Docs